-- Dr. Bryan Eigenbrodt: Power generation and renewable energy
+Bryan Eigenbrodt, Ph.D., Power generation and renewable energy.

-Chemistry department faculty maintain active research programs involving both undergraduate and graduate researchers in both laboratory and computational aspects of chemical research.
-We strongly encourage all undergraduates to participate in research and also maintain an active M.S. research program.
-Our faculty conduct research in diverse areas such as nanotechnology, natural product synthesis, atmospheric chemistry, catalysis, and computational chemistry.
+Department of Chemistry faculty maintain active research programs involving undergraduate and graduate researchers in both laboratory and computational aspects of chemical research.
+We strongly encourage all undergraduates to participate in research alongside our active M.S. research students and faculty.
+Our faculty conduct and publish research in diverse areas such as nanotechnology, natural product synthesis, atmospheric chemistry, catalysis, computational chemistry, and biochemistry.
 All students work closely alongside their faculty mentor, gaining valuable experience that extends far beyond typical classroom learning.

 Undergraduates are invaluable members of our research labs.
 If you are interested in research, explore the faculty pages below and contact the faculty members whose research is of interest to you.